grpc/proposal/A28-xds-traffic-splitting-and-routing.md

 The service config generated by the xDS resolver will pick `xds_routing_experimental` as the LB policy.
-As an optimization, when there’s only one route, the LB policy picked will be `cds_experimental` or `weighted_target_experimental` depending on the action, so we can skip the `xds_routing` policy that has only one child.
+As an optimization, when there’s only one route, the LB policy picked may be `cds_experimental` or `weighted_target_experimental` depending on the action, so we can skip the `xds_routing` policy that has only one child.

-The `xds_routing_experimental` balancer config will contain the validated `{matchers, action}` pairs.
+The `xds_routing_experimental` LB policy config will contain the validated `{matchers, action}` pairs.
 The actions will be in a separate list, and will be referred to by the routes by their names.